This post may contain affiliate links.

-This all-in-one broiled salmon sheet pan dinner is perfect for when you want to eat well but don’t want to work for it.
+This one-pan honey glazed salmon dinner is perfect for when you want to eat well but don’t want to work for it.
 Sweet, savory and full of flavor, this recipe for honey glazed salmon requires only 7 ingredients and comes together in just 25 minutes.

 salmon fillet surrounded by snap peas

-2. Meanwhile, stir together the ingredients for the honey glaze.
+2. Meanwhile, stir together the honey, lime zest and spices.

 3. Make some room on the baking sheet for the salmon fillets.
 Arrange the salmon skin-side down and season with salt and pepper.
 Spoon the honey glaze over the salmon and broil until charred and cooked through.